 Create a skillset in Azure AI Search

 A skillset defines operations that generate textual content and structure from documents that contain images or unstructured text.
-Examples are OCR for images, entity recognition for undifferentiated text, and text translation.
+Examples are optical character recognition (OCR) for images, entity recognition for undifferentiated text, and text translation.
 A skillset executes after text and images are extracted from an external data source, and after field mappings are processed.

 This article explains how to create a skillset using REST APIs, but the same concepts and steps apply to other programming languages.